Growth of automorphisms of virtually special groups: Growth of general automorphisms

-We now conclude the proof of Step~4.
+We now conclude Step~4.
 Suppose for the sake of contradiction that there exists some $g\in G\setminus U$ such that $M:=U\cap Z_G(g)\neq\{1\}$.
-Without loss of generality, we can assume that $M$ is a maximal element of $\mscr{Z}$.
+Without loss of generality, $M$ is a maximal element of $\mscr{Z}$.
 By the claim, $\mscr{Z}$ contains only finitely many $U$--conjugacy classes of maximal subgroups (\Cref{lem:parabolics_cofinite}).
 Thus, up to raising $\psi$ to a power, we can assume that the $U$--conjugacy class of $M$ is $\psi$--invariant.
 Hence there exists an element $u\in U$ such that the automorphism $\psi'(x):=u\psi(x)u^{-1}$ leaves invariant $M$ (as well as $U$).